spbadshah85/PROJECTS/README.md

-Here’s a README file template for your web development project repository:

----

 # Web Development Projects

 Welcome to my GitHub repository where I share my journey of learning web development!
 This repository contains projects ranging from small to large, demonstrating my skills in HTML, CSS, and JavaScript.
 Each project focuses on a specific aspect of web development, and I’ve included detailed descriptions and code samples to help others learn along the way.